0xivanov/blockchain-data-aggregator/README.md

 ### 3. Testing

 The project uses `go test` for unit tests.
-Each component has its own tests.
+Each component has its own unit tests.

 Run all tests with:

 ```bash
 go test ./...
 ```

+## Notes

+Concurrent api calls are implemented in a separate branch, because the CoinGecko API does not allow many simultaneous requests per API key, returning status `429 Too Many Requests`.